 In retail, hospitality and leisure environments, one way in which music can impact customer behaviour is by influencing their spend.
 Though, at Startle, we would argue that the biggest benefits of implementing music in a business are more holistic, various studies have shown that the tempo, genre and volume of music can have a direct correlation with the amount customers spend in your business.
 By delving into each of these elements, we’ll help you to understand how.

 A study was conducted on how music characterised as either ‘fast’ (averaging 108bpm) or ‘slow’ (averaging 60bpm) impacted the behaviour of restaurant diners.
 After an 8-week period, it was concluded that restaurant diners exposed to the slow music spent an average of 11 minutes longer at their table than those who were exposed to the fast music (56 vs 45 minutes).

 A similar study observed the effects of music tempo on supermarket shoppers, and found that slow-tempo background music produced a significantly slower pace of in-store traffic flow than fast music.
-Further still, slow music caused customers to move more slowly throughout the store than if no music was playing at all.
-When comparing customer spend, the researchers found that the higher sales volumes were consistently associated with the slower-tempo music, while the lower sales figures correlated to the fast music.
 It was concluded that the impact of music tempo on both pace of in-store traffic flow and customer spend was “significant”, and logically made sense; as customers move more slowly through stores, they tend to buy more.
 In this case, 38% more.

 The key takeaway is that consumers subconsciously react to background music tempo as a cue.
 So, if the aim is to get more customers in and out of the door, increasing the average speed of your background music could help.
 But if you want to build a relaxed environment when people should take their time, a slow-paced soundtrack is probably the way to go.